 - Slowly add dry ingredients to wet ingredients and mix until smooth.
 Finally, fold the melted coconut oil into the batter.

 - Transfer batter into bread pan and top with oats or nuts (we used oats).
 Bake for 40 minutes and then cover the bread with tin foil.
-Place bread back into the oven and bake for another 20 minutes.
+Place the bread back into the oven and bake for another 20 minutes.

 - Remove from the oven and let cool for at least 30 minutes and enjoy!